Affordable daycare grants for single moms

 Preschool Programs

-PreSchool programs funded by the state also provide free or subsidized daycare to low-income single moms.
+PreSchool Programs funded by the state also provide free or subsidized daycare to low-income single moms.
 You can find out more at your local CCR&R. There are 400 CCR&R offices in the U.S. All you need is your zip code to search for your state’s subsidies.

 Emotional Support For Moms